Camden, Sumter, Lexington, Newberry, Orangeburg, Columbia, Aiken SC

 - Permanent disability or disfigurement

 For missed work, you will be compensated at a rate of about 66 percent of your normal weekly wage.
 You will also be compensated if you are totally disabled or if you have lost a loved one to a workplace accident.
+Your employer may request that you receive a medical evaluation from a doctor of their choosing prior to receiving any benefits.

 Can I sue my employer instead of getting Workers’ Compensation benefits?